it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 * Click on the blank Account ID field
 * You will see the list of **Available mappings**, listed by relevance.

 Click on **Account ID** under the **Salesforce / Retrieve accounts / Accounts** mapping.
 Repeat the process for the other two data fields.
-After populating all the fields your mapping should match the image attached below.

 ![alt text][pic19]